LorenData/ECGrid-API/README.md

 > ## Notice! - As of 2/1/2018 API versions previous to 3.2 will only have access to the last 30 days of data.
 API versions 3.2 and up will have data archives dating back to 3/1/2015.

+> ## Notice! - On 12/31/2018 API versions previous to 3.2 will no longer be supported.

 _An EDI Network built from the ground up for the Professional B2B Service Provider._